dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 **Note:** As soon as you add new handlers to `dispatcher`, they are in effect.

 **Note:** The `Filters` class contains a number of so called filters that filter incoming messages for text, images, status updates and more.
 Any message that returns `True` for at least one of the filters passed to `MessageHandler` will be accepted.
 You can also write your own filters if you want.
-See more in [Advanced Filters](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-Advanced-Filters).
+See more in [[Advanced Filters|Extensions-%E2%80%93-Advanced-Filters]].

 Let's add some actual functionality to your bot.
 We want to implement a `/caps` command that will take some text as an argument and reply to it in CAPS.
 To make things easy, you can receive the arguments (as a `list`, split on spaces) that were passed to a command in the callback function: